Rotational properties of two interacting cold polar molecules: linear, symmetric, and asymmetric tops: Matrix elements

 where $\mel{j_i\,k_i\,m_i}{\Hop_{\mathrm{rot},i}}{j'_i\,k'_i\,m'_i}$ is given by the matrix elements described in Appendix~\ref{app:single;sub:rot} [Eqs.~(\ref{app:single;sub:rot;Hrot_l}--\ref{app:single;sub:rot;Hrot_nonadiag})], whereas $\mel{j_i\,k_i\,m_i}{\Hop_{\mathrm{dc},i}}{j'_i\,k'_i\,m'_i}$ is given by Eq.~(\ref{app:single;sub:dc;eq:Hdcpq}).

 To compute the matrix elements for $\Hop_\mathrm{dd}$ we start from the simplified form for our chosen laboratory frame~(\ref{sec:model;sub:H;eq:HddsphZ}).
-Because the dipole moments in Eq.~(\ref{sec:model;sub:H;eq:HddsphZ}) are expressed in the laboratory-fixed frame, we transform them to their known molecule-fixed values using~(\ref{app:single;sub:sph;eq:T}).
-We obtain
+Because the dipole moments in Eq.~(\ref{sec:model;sub:H;eq:HddsphZ}) are expressed in the laboratory-fixed frame, we transform them to their known molecule-fixed values using~(\ref{app:single;sub:sph;eq:T}). $\Hop_\mathrm{dd}$ then reads:

 where $q_1$ and $q_2$ run over each molecule-fixed frame.
-Therefore, the matrix elements read
+Therefore, the matrix elements are

 where the matrix elements of the $D$-matrices are given by Eq.~(\ref{app:single;sub:sph;eq:DcJKM}).
-Note that most of the matrix elements of all terms in the Hamiltonian are zero.
+Importantly, most of the matrix elements of all terms in the Hamiltonian are zero.
 This enables us to work with sparse matrices in our numerical analysis, which is essential to work with the truncated basis used in this work.
 Otherwise, we would only be able to work up to a cutoff of $j_\mathrm{max}=4$ or less.